Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 SITECORE_EDGE_CONTEXT_ID=<Get the context ID from the Developer Settings tab for your environment in the deploy app>
 ```

+&nbsp;
 <Alert status="info">
 <AlertIcon /> The following configuration is for JSS 21.5.x or earlier:
 </Alert>

 ```env